4Catalyzer/found/README.md

 #### Programmatic navigation

-The `withRouter` HOC wraps an existing component class or function and injects `match` and `router` props, as on route components above.
+The `withRouter` HOC wraps an existing component class or function and injects `match` and `router` props, as on route components above, but with only the `location` and `params` properties on `match`.
 You can use this HOC to create components that navigate programmatically in event handlers.

 ```js
 const propTypes = {